 Communities Working Together

-Communities Working Together is a partnership bringing organisations across Argyll and Bute together to build the relationships, shared understanding and collective capacity needed for lasting change in our communities.
+Communities Working Together is a partnership bringing organisations across Argyll and Bute together — building the relationships and shared capacity needed for lasting change in our communities.

 About

-In 2022, partners including the TSI, NHS Highland/HSCP, Macmillan and LiveArgyll came together around a shared commitment: to focus on wellness rather than illness, and to shift how organisations work together to support people to live well.
+In 2022, partners including the TSI, NHS Highland/HSCP, Macmillan and LiveArgyll came together around a shared commitment: to shift how organisations work together to support and enable people to live a good life.
 Communities Working Together is the space where that commitment takes shape.

 Our Approach

-We draw on ideas like systems thinking, co-production, asset-based development and community wealth building — and we believe that working with people rather than for them leads to better and more lasting outcomes.
+We draw on ideas like systems thinking, co-production and community wealth building — and we believe that working with people rather than for them leads to better and more lasting outcomes.

 Our Aim